sashastadler/crunge-notes/Notes/Adventure Log.md

 ### Dec 18, 2021 - Session 27

 After waking up, the crew purchases a draft horse - [Keighry](Characters/NPCs/Keighry.md) - and a cart and prepare to depart for [Obol](Locations/Obol.md).
+We passed by [King's Call](Locations/King's%20Call.md) and moved on to [Souhold](Locations/Souhold.md).

+Decided to spend a night there.
+Met [Gorok](Characters/NPCs/Gorok.md) and [Percival Rosa](Characters/NPCs/Percival%20Rosa.md), the latter of which recognized Alphonse.